-If you add an image as a block, that's an entity block of type image. 🌄
+If you add an image as a block, that's an object block of type image. 🌄

-You can create an entity block by creating any new entity (for example using the control dropdown with the
+You can create an object block by creating any new object (with the

-/ command or pasting a file from the clipboard) or by reusing an entity with the
+/ command or pasting a file from the clipboard) or by reusing an object with the

-@ command and then searching for it in the control dropdown.
+@ command and then searching for it in the dropdown that opens.

 🤔 Do you find this explanation unclear or feel like something is missing in the docs?